square/workflow/docs/glossary.md

 * executing Side Effects

-## Action Cascade

-When an event occurs and the handler provides an Action, this Action may possibly produce an Output for the parent Workflow which in turn has its own handler provide an Action that may produce an Output and onwards up the Workflow Tree.
-This is an Action Cascade.

 ## Render Pass

 The portion of the Workflow Runtime event loop which traverses the Workflow tree, calling `render()` on each Workflow Node.
 When the RenderContext Sink receives an Action an Action Cascade occurs and at the completion of the Action Cascade the Render Pass occurs.